Geofences

 AppDelegate.braze = braze;

-To prevent battery drain and rate limiting, be sure to configure distanceFilter
+To prevent battery drain and rate limiting, configure distanceFilter

 to a value that meets your app’s specific needs.
 Setting distanceFilter